 5. Gift of love & cash

-Either in registry or in monetary kind, giving a gift is one way to show kindness.
+Whether in the registry or monetary kind, giving a gift is one way to show kindness.

 I’m sure the couple appreciates your presence and love!
 A wedding is a celebration.
 There will be lots of food, alcohol, and dancing that you can enjoy; why not contribute to the celebration and drop an envelope with a monetary value (no pressure on what you can give, but to give will be absolutely nice!)